-- Users should always read the manufacturer's instructions for any medication they are taking before conducting a test - Certain medical conditions and medications can adversely affect the performance of the test, e.g. pregnancy, a recent pregnancy, the menopause or polycystic ovary syndrome may produce misleading results.
-Fertility drugs containing LH or human chorionic gonadotrophin can also interfere with testing.
-Should any of these conditions apply, women are advised to consult their healthcare professional - Clomiphene citrate does not affect the test, but may affect cycle length and, therefore, when to start testing.
-If the cycle length is longer than expected, the user may need to start a new pack and use the new test holder and test sticks to continue testing - If a woman has recently stopped using hormonal contraception, this will not affect the results.
-However, the natural hormone pattern is disrupted by hormonal contraception, which can cause temporary irregularities in the menstrual cycle.
-Women in this position should wait until they have had two natural menstrual cycles, and should note the length of these cycles, before using the Clearblue Digital Ovulation Test - The Clearblue Digital Ovulation Test should not be used as a method of contraception
+- Users should always read the manufacturer's instructions for any medication they are taking before conducting a test - Certain medical conditions and medications can adversely affect the performance of the test; e.g. pregnancy, a recent pregnancy, the menopause or polycystic ovary syndrome may produce misleading results.
+Fertility drugs containing luteinising hormone or human chorionic gonadotrophin can also interfere with testing.
+Should any of these apply women are advised to consult their healthcare professional - Clomiphene citrate does not affect the test, but may affect cycle length and, therefore, when to start testing.
+A user may need to start a new pack and use the new Test Holder and Test Sticks to continue testing - If a woman has recently stopped using hormonal contraception this will not affect results.
+However the natural hormone pattern is disrupted by hormonal contraception and her cycles may be temporarily irregular.
+Women in this position may therefore wish to wait until they have had two natural menstrual cycles, and should note the length of these cycles before using Clearblue Digital Ovulation Test - Clearblue Digital Ovulation Test should not be used as a method of contraception.